 Margaret Chowning, Professor.
 Mexico, history, gender, women, Latin America.

-Emily Gottreich, Associate Adjunct Professor.
+Emily Gottreich, Adjunct Professor.
 Middle Eastern Studies, Islamic Urban Studies, Jewish history, Morocco, North Africa, Sephardic Studies.

 Alan Karras, Associate Director, Interdisciplinary Social Science Programs and Senior Lecturer.
 International and Area Studies, Political Economy.

 Erin Murphy-Graham, Associate Adjunct Professor.
 Educational equity, cultural studies, gender equity, diversity, international education, alternative schooling, democratic education, ethnic issues.